The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Multi-Dimensional Analysis of Digital Identity (RQ2)

 \subsection{Legal Dimension}

-The question of governance was amongst the first to expose the tension between decentralisation and accountability in SSI \cite{Gans-2022} \cite{RamosFernandez-2024} \cite{Xian-2025}.
-For instance, the Sovrin network created their governance framework that detailed who could run network nodes, how issuers were on-boarded and how compliance with legislation was handled \cite{PavaDiaz-2024}.
+The question of governance was amongst the first to expose the tension between decentralisation and accountability in SSI \citep{Gans-2022, RamosFernandez-2024, Xian-2025}.
+For instance, the Sovrin network created its governance framework that detailed who could run network nodes, how issuers were on-boarded and how compliance with legislation was handled \citep{PavaDiaz-2024}.
 While not part of formal law, such frameworks often assume a quasi-legal character.
-In parallel, the Decentralized Identity Foundation (DIF) \cite{DIF-2025} and the ToIP Foundation \cite{ToIP-DesignPrinciplesStack-2021} \cite{ToIP-PrinciplesOfSSI-2021} defined governance models and sets of rules.
-Hence, all these developments reflected that a trustless architecture cannot fulfil the real-world requirements
+In parallel, consortia defined governance models and sets of rules \citep{DIF-2025, ToIP-DesignPrinciplesStack-2021, ToIP-PrinciplesOfSSI-2021}.
+Hence, all these developments indicated that a trustless architecture cannot fulfil real-world requirements.

-In practice, in service- or network-centric approaches, there are well-defined roles and responsibilities, e.g., governmental entities issue passports and maintain their integrity, and financial institutions validate their customers' identities according to Know-Your-Customer (KYC) and Anti-Money Laundering (AML) legislation \cite{PavaDiaz-2024} \cite{Giannopoulou-2021}.
-However, such requirements become difficult to fulfil in user-centric approaches \cite{Sedlmeir-2021} \cite{Andrasko-2021}, as legal frameworks need to further detail the duties of issuers, users and verifiers.
-Consequently, decentralisation in digital identity faces pressure for accountability \cite{Xian-2025} which, in turn, prompts the introduction of centralised governance-related processes \cite{Gans-2022}; the decentralisation paradox re-appears.
+In practice, in service- or network-centric approaches, there are well-defined roles and responsibilities, e.g., governmental entities issue e-passports and financial institutions validate their customers' identities according to Know-Your-Customer (KYC) and Anti-Money Laundering (AML) legislation \citep{PavaDiaz-2024, Giannopoulou-2021}.
+However, such requirements become difficult to fulfil in user-centric approaches \citep{Sedlmeir-2021, Andrasko-2021}, as legal frameworks need to further detail the duties of issuers, users and verifiers.
+Consequently, decentralisation in digital identity faces pressure for accountability \citep{Xian-2025} which, in turn, prompts the introduction of centralised governance-related processes \citep{Gans-2022}; the decentralisation paradox reappears.

+Furthermore, user-centric approaches might implicitly transform a series of technical assumptions into legal responsibilities that are, in turn, placed on users \citep{Kjorven-2026}.
+This raises critical questions regarding the allocation of liabilities, e.g., in cases of credential misuse, compromise or even revocation errors.
+Although multiple obligations shift to individuals, sole user control is often difficult to maintain in real-world environments due to structural power asymmetries between users and service providers \citep{Martin-2024}.
+This tension further illustrates the paradox, as the decentralisation of technical control is accompanied by additional governance and oversight mechanisms to address the emerging risks.

+Last but not least, the legal notion of user control does not always address coercion or delegation \citep{Kaplane-2025}.
+In particular, users might be pressured into performing fraudulent transactions, disclosing excessive data or relying on intermediaries to access service providers.
+Consequently, legal frameworks often introduce relevant safeguards and oversight mechanisms to balance autonomy with accountability.
+In this sense, the decentralisation of technical control is accompanied by a recentralisation of legal responsibilities, illustrating another manifestation of the paradox.